How to Clean Blinds and Shades: The Complete Guide

 Zebra shades can be cleaned with a vacuum brush attachment and spot cleaned with warm soapy water.
 Solar shades should be dusted and cleaned with a damp cloth soaked in mild soapy water.
 Woven and bamboo shades should be dusted and cleaned using furniture polish on a lint-free cloth.
 Roman shades can be dusted and spot cleaned with warm soapy water, while mini aluminum blinds can be cleaned with a microfiber cloth and vacuum brush attachment, followed by wiping with cold soapy water.

-According to the experts at Good Housekeeping, using the appropriate cleaning techniques for each type of window treatment is crucial to maintaining their appearance and prolonging their lifespan.
+Good Housekeeping, using the appropriate cleaning techniques for each type of window treatment is crucial to maintaining their appearance and prolonging their lifespan.

 How to Clean Faux Wood Blinds